Maltese people: History

 Over time, the various rulers of Malta published their own view of the ethnicity of the population.
-The Knights of Malta downplayed the role of Islam in Malta and promoted the idea of a continuous Roman Catholic presence.
+The Knights of Malta downplayed the historic period of Islam in Malta and promoted the idea of a continuous Roman Catholic presence on the islands. and the British colonial rule disregarded a genetic and cultural connection between the Maltese and Italians in an attempt to counteract growing Italian irredentism in Malta.